 I’ll start with the best overall and then work through additional tools you can check out.

 ShortlyAI is the Reigning AI Writing Champ

 ShortlyAI does not use credits.
-Generate as much text as you want — no sting like other tools when you burn credits on text that isn’t exactly what you wanted.
+Generate as much content as you want no sting like other tools when you burn credits on text that isn't exactly what you wanted.
 And the best part is you can experiment without fear of burning through all your credits — it’s essentially unlimited credits!

 For all these reasons alone ShortlyAI is the best available now.
 But the founder is incredible too.
 Always inventing new ways to make Shortly better without disrupting the already amazing writing experience.

-It seems to me you’re interested in improving your writing speed and want one tool to best handle your needs, you want ShortlyAI.
-You won’t regret it.
+It seems to me you're interested in improving your writing speed and want one tool to best handle your needs, you want ShortlyAI.
+You won't regret it.
 You can craft many types of content from sales emails, blog posts, ad text, and more.
 ShortlyAI is an incredible tool that excels at long-form content.
 If you’re a content writer you won’t go wrong with ShortlyAI.

 Okay, final thought for you.
 ShortlyAI helps you write.
 No matter the type of writing, it doesn't force you into certain types/styles.
 You get what you ask for.
 Other tools will force you into “tools” designed for specific tasks (slowing you down a little).

 I call Headlime the hybrid runner-up because it is a mix of both methods.
 It has some of the form-based "tools" like the rest of the GPT-3 based writing apps on the market, but also has a blog writer area similar to ShortlyAI.